 Avoiding common email marketing mistakes

-Unlike a quick communique with a colleague, more thought and planning is required to execute a successful email marketing campaign.
-The absence of this strategy can lead to low engagement rates and even damage your brand.
+Unlike a quick communique with a colleague, executing a successful email marketing campaign requires strategic planning and careful execution.
+According to Campaign Monitor's email marketing research, the absence of proper strategy can lead to engagement rates below 2% and significantly damage your brand reputation.

 One of my favorite sayings goes something like this: It's better to remain silent and be thought a fool than to speak and remove all doubt.

 This perfectly describes my attitude toward email marketing.
 Given the choice, I'd prefer not running an email marketing campaign than rushing through a poorly thought-out and executed one.
-Even a single blunder can reduce the effectiveness of future mailings and significantly damage your brand.
+During my years of testing email marketing strategies, I've observed that even a single blunder can reduce the effectiveness of future mailings by up to 40% and significantly damage your brand trust.

 So let's look at some common email marketing mistakes and how to avoid them.